 We've all heard of ADA abuse.
-Some with disabilities file a mind-numbing number of lawsuits (in certain instances exceeding 500 or more).
+Some with disabilities file a mind-numbing number of lawsuits (in certain instances exceeding 1000 or more).
 These are frequent filers.
-We've handled a number of these cases and brought each to a successful conclusion.
+We've handled many such cases and brought each to a successful conclusion.
 These frequent filers are:

 The law firms and attorneys who represent these frequent filers are:

-Center for Disability Access - Ray Ballister Jr., Russel Handy, Phyl Grace, Dennis Price, Advanced Disability Advocates - Kevin Hong, So.
+Potter Handy (Center for Disability Access) - Ray Ballister Jr., Russel Handy, Phyl Grace, Dennis Price, Advanced Disability Advocates - Kevin Hong, So.
 Cal.
-Equal Access Group - Jason Yoon, John Y. Kim, Ross Cornell, Joseph R. Manning, Michael J. Manning, Craig G. Cote, Ascension Law Group - Pamela Tsao, Jong Yun Kim, Richard E. Politiski and many more.
+Equal Access Group - Jason Yoon, John Y. Kim, Ross Cornell, Joseph R. Manning, Michael J. Manning, Craig G. Cote, Ascension Law Group - Pamela Tsao, Jong Yun Kim, Richard E. Politiski, Babak Hashemi, Jong Yun Kim and many more.

 In our view the preferred way to resolve an ADA lawsuit is to take immediate steps to correct deficiencies where they may exist, and seek a court order for an exemption where correcting deficiencies is not readily achievable.
-If, for instance, you as a landlord or business operator do not have the means to fully bring the site into compliance because it might cost you your business, you may seek a court order to grant you additional time to make the alterations.
-This can be achieved provided in the interim you are able to arrange for alternate and equivalent ways of serving disabled patrons.
+If, for instance, you as a landlord or business owner do not have the means to fully bring the site into compliance because it is likely to be cost prohibitive, you may seek a court order to grant you additional time to make the alterations.
+This can be done provided in the interim you are able to arrange for alternate ways of serving disabled patrons.

 Those interested in learning more about the architectural guidelines can visit https://www.access-board.gov/guidelines-and-standards/buildings-and-sites/about-the-ada-standards/background/adaag.